gaehlerm/SoftwareEngineering/README.md

         print("Feeding grass.")
 ```

-Writing such code at first seems attractive.
-You don't have to redefine the `feed` method for animals eating meat.
+Writing such code may seem attractive at first glance.
+You don't have to redefine the `feed` method for animals that eat meat.
 It's already implemented.
-But saving a few lines of code is no merit for code quality.
+But saving a few lines of code does not merit code quality.
 Stability is.
-And this code here is not stable.
+And this code is unstable.
 It is brittle.
 A single typo can create a hard-to-track bug.
 Let's assume you define a method `fed` inside `Sheep` instead of `feed`.
-Then the sheep will most likely be fed with meat and there is no way the computer can warn you.
-Inheritance allows you to reuse some functions, such that you only have to write it once in the base class but not in the derived classes.
-This, however, has the drawback that you don't have to overwrite it and a small typo changes the method that you call.
-This is opposite to abstract base classes where you are forced to overwrite the base class method and you'll get an error if you add a typo to the method name.
+Then the sheep will most likely be fed with meat, and there is no way the computer can warn you.
+Inheritance allows you to reuse functions, so you only need to write them once in the base class and not in the derived classes.
+This, however, has the drawback that you don't have to overwrite it, and a small typo changes the method that you call.
+This is in contrast to abstract base classes, where you are required to override the base class method, and you will receive an error if you make a typo in the method name.

-In the case above using an abstract base class, this kind of bug is not possible.
-The code is a little bit longer, but also much more stable.
-The following code return an error message before executing it because `Lion` does not implement the `feed` method.
+In the case above, when using an abstract base class, this kind of bug is not possible.
+The code is a little longer, but much more stable.
+The following code will return an error message before executing it because `Lion` does not implement the `feed` method.

 ```py
 from abc import ABC, abstractmethod